The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 How are you this afternoon?

-Oh, hello, Mr. Rush, um Mr. Limbaugh.
+Oh, hello, Mr. Rush, Mr. Limbaugh.

-No, I mean like no, it's terrible.
+No, I mean, like, no, it's terrible.

-Um, no, no, I believe I I I believe you, Matthew.
+I believe you, Matthew.

-I I find it charming.
+I find it charming.

 I think it's great.

-I like how he's gonna obliterate.
+I like how he's going to obliterate.

-And and I was like, why?
+And I was like, why?

-And she's like, What good has he done to this world?
+And she's like, what good has he done to this world?

 I'm like, well, he's created a business.

-And people are targeting me, they're saying Donald Trump sucks, and you do too.
+They're saying, Donald Trump sucks and you do too.

 And I really don't know what to do.